Material Safety Data Sheet: 2-Bromopropane

 CAS Number: 75-26-3

-Recommended Use: Laboratory chemicals, solvent, chemical intermediate
+Recommended Use: Laboratory reagent, intermediate for organic synthesis

 Hazard Identification

-Signal Word: Warning
+Signal Word: Danger

-Pictograms: Flame, exclamation mark, health hazard symbol
+Pictograms: Flame, exclamation mark, health hazard

 Composition / Information on Ingredients